timescale/docs/timescaledb/tutorials/nfl-fantasy-league.md

 );
 ```

-Add indexes to the `tracking` table speed up queries:
+Add indexes to the `tracking` table to speed up queries:

 ```sql
 CREATE INDEX idx_gameid ON tracking (gameid);